sydibyd/Data/Manage transportation with data.md

-## List of the transportation related data models, standards and formats
+## List of the transportation related data standards and formats
 ---- ---- ---- ---- ----

 | Entity  | Description  |